 Other Information: The Cologne Botanical Garden has pushchair access.
 Dogs are not allowed inside and cycling and picnics are also prohibited.
 Film and professional photoshoots require prior permission.
 The whole area except for the alpine flora hill is wheelchair accessible.

-P.S – This blog post is part of the weekly series called the Cologne Diaries.
-Every week, Maverickbird will take on a new theme, emotion and beauty of an expat life in Cologne.
+P.S – This blog post is part of the series called the Cologne Diaries, which highlights a new theme, emotion, and beauty of an expat life in Cologne.
+For more exotic fun, check out my Cairo Chronicles in the Expat Life category.

 RESPONSIBLE TRAVELING-BECAUSE I CARE